-The Instant Invoice feature allows you to create, customize, and send professional invoices to your customers instantly.
+In MioCommerce, Instant Invoice allows you to create and send an invoice without creating a booking first.
 Designed for speed and ease, it ensures your business can bill quickly and present a polished, accurate invoice every time.

-Section 1 - Paths to Create an Instant Invoice
+Step 1 – Where to create an Instant Invoice

 When creating an Instant Invoice, it’s important to include your company information so customers know exactly who the invoice is from.
 This section appears at the top of the invoice and includes: